 When watering from the top, simulate the rain.
 Don’t use a high pressure blast, which damages topsoil and , of course, can damage the plants as well.

-The best test is a manual one.
-Stick your finger down into the soil as deep as it will go.
-Use a gloved hand if you don’t like getting your hands dirty.
+The best test is to stick your finger into the soil as deep as it will go.
+You can use a gloved hand if you don’t like getting your hands dirty.
 Be careful not to damage plant roots.
-You should try to get down over six inches because plant roots hang out between six to twelve inches deep.
+You should try to get down over six inches because plant roots hang out between six and twelve inches deep.

 When I say watering from the top, I’m talking about using a hose with a sprayer, using a watering can or using a sprinkler.

 Many people don’t like drip because it’s hard to maintain and hard to distribute the water evenly and efficiently.
 Some people like it because you can place the hose or pipes under mulch.

 Many people would rather water from the top because they can see and control where the water goes.
 Undoubtedly some water is absorbed through the leaves, so watering overhead has the advantage of getting more water to the plants more quickly.

-If you water from the top, it’s best to water in the late afternoon or early evening because you don’t have to worry about getting the leaves wet.
+If you water from the top, it’s best to water in the morning so the leaves will dry out.
 Watering late in the day increases the chances of fungal diseases because leaves remain moist all night long.

 If you water from the top when it’s sunny and hot, there’s a good chance that the magnification of the sun through the drops could burn the leaves.

-Another strategy that garden book author Carol Deppe uses is spacing plants more generously.
+Another strategy that garden book author Carol Deppe mentions is spacing plants more generously.
 The more space a plant has the less water you need.
 This philosophy is the exact opposite of square foot gardening.

+Water temperature does make a difference sometimes.
 At the beginning of the growing season you are often trying to warm the soil.
 Cold water can reduce the soil temperature significantly.
 Better to let the water warm in the sun before using it with your new seedlings.